 Abstract: This paper analyzes Leibniz’s use of analogies in both natural philosophical and metaphysical contexts.
 Through an examination of Leibniz’s notes on scientific methodology, I show that Leibniz explicitly recognizes the utility of analogies as heuristic tools that aid us in conceiving unfamiliar theoretical domains.
 I further argue that Leibniz uses the notion of a self- moving machine or automaton to help capture the activities of the immaterial soul.
 My account helps resist the conventional image of Leibniz as an arch- rationalist unconcerned with methods of empirical discovery and contributes to ongoing discussions on the nature of immaterial substance and mind in Leibniz.

-Pauline Phemister, Leibniz and the Environment.
-Forthcoming in Archiv für Geschichte der Philosophie.
+Pauline Phemister, Leibniz and the Environment, June 2018 issue of Archiv für Geschichte der Philosophie.